 Texas Property Water Profile

-Type any Texas address and download one document: the Groundwater Conservation District, wells on record, and deed history, plus the area's well-success rates and a groundwater assessment drawn from our exclusive surveys and historical well records.
+Whether you're a seller of Texas land or considering buying a Texas property, type any Texas address and download one document: the Groundwater Conservation District, wells on record, and deed history, plus the area's well-success rates and a groundwater assessment drawn from our exclusive surveys and historical well records.

 Open the MapThe Texas Property Water Profile launches soon - explore the map in the meantime.